mivano/mindbyte.nl/_posts/2021-05-14-link-appinsights-to-api-management-using-bicep.md

   ]
 }
 ```

+> Use the double { and } braces for substitution like `{{appinsights-key}}`.
+Unfortunately the markdown convertor for my blog turns this into a variable as well which is represented by an empty string.

 If you do have a large number of values you want to remove, you can use the below PowerShell script.